 - Read the information details of your intended degree.

-- Fill out your online application form and Submit the application.
-At this point the online application is sent to the university and you will receive a confirmation email.
+- Fill out your online application and submit.
+You will receive a confirmation email.

-- Once you have submitted your online application form, you can attach your documents and upload them into your application (please submit all required documents as mentioned in the information details).
+- Once you have submitted your online application, you can attach your documents and upload them into your application (please submit all required documents as mentioned in the information details).

 - Once all documents are submitted, an admissions decision will be made.

-To be considered for admission, applicants should submit the following
+To be considered for graduate admission, applicants should submit the following:

 - Official transcripts indicating all undergraduate courses attended and the award of the bachelor’s degree